JOULifestyle/rovocubelinks_task_manager/README.md

 # Task Manager Fullstack Application

 A comprehensive task management system with role-based access control, activity logging, and modern web technologies.
+Built with a clean separation of concerns using React frontend and Node.js/Express backend with PostgreSQL database.

 ## Features